Chemistry Graduate Admissions

 - Minimum GPA required is 3.0 out of 4.0 for an undergraduate degree and any additional graduate degree programs, as applicable.

 - The Graduate Record Examination (GRE) general exam is no longer a requirement for application to the Chemistry graduate degree programs.
-However, for students interested in applying to the Chemistry-Molecular & Cellular Biology graduate degree program, the GRE general exam is required.
+However, students may still submit GRE scores as an option.
 The code for Ohio University is 1593.
 Official scores must be supplied directly from ETS.
-The GRE chemistry subject exam is not required.
+The GRE chemistry subject exam also is not required.

 - Three letters of recommendation on official letterhead submitted through the Graduate College’s online system.
 It is preferred that these letters are written by former professors or research supervisors who can speak to the applicant’s academic and research abilities.
 A letter from a work supervisor is also acceptable.
 Letters from peers or co-workers are not acceptable.
 All letters must be submitted directly by the writers, and not by the applicant.
 The letters should address the applicant’s potential for conducting graduate level research and succeeding in graduate level coursework.
 Although three letters are required, the admissions committee may begin reviewing an application as soon as two letters are received by the Graduate College.

 - Official transcripts from all institutions attended.

 - Resume or CV, which lists every school attended as well as the GPA obtained at each institution.
 The resume should also list research experience, teaching experience, publications, and other important work or academic experiences.

 - Statement of Purpose that discusses the following in sufficient detail:

 - Graduate research interests, including a discussion about faculty or research areas that interest you